terryworona/TWMessageBarManager/README.md

 ### UIStatusBarStyle

 The manager utilizes a custom UIWindow & UIViewController to manage orientation.
-For targets >= iOS7, if a UIStatusBarStyle other than UIStatusBarStyleDefault is desired, two things must occur:
+For targets >= iOS7, if a UIStatusBarStyle other than UIStatusBarStyleDefault is desired, simply call:

-1. Set the preferredStatusBarStyle of the manager; this value will be used in-between message presentations.
-2. Set the style of the status bar on a per-message basis via:

 		- (void)showMessageWithTitle:(NSString *)title description:(NSString *)description type:(TWMessageBarMessageType)type statusBarStyle:(UIStatusBarStyle)statusBarStyle callback:(void (^)())callback;

-If a message is presented with a custom UIStatusBarStyle, after dismissal, the status bar will revert back to the preferredStatusBarStyle.
+If a message is presented with a custom UIStatusBarStyle, after dismissal, the status bar will revert back to the the system style (that of the current UIVIewController).

 ### Customization